nightblade9/SonicBoom/README.md

 ## Sonic Boom

-Sonic Boom is a cross-platform, minimal, open-source .NET audio library created as a lightweight replacement for the fantastic but no-longer-maintained [NAudio](https://github.com/naudio/NAudio).
-The goal is to foster a community project, so those of us who depend on this library can keep improving it.
+Sonic Boom is a cross-platform, minimal **community-driven fork** of [NAudio](https://github.com/naudio/NAudio).
+The goal is to foster a community around the fork and maintain it together.
+The focus of the fork is audio playback, not audio mixing, conversion, visualization, or any other functionality.

+That said, the fork currently supports re-encoding and audio format conversion; there are no plans to remove this functionality, either.

 ## Features